Elepert/ExercisesInC/homeworks/homework07.md

 7) Why are cache policies generally more complex at the bottom of the memory hierarchy?

+At the top of the memory hierarchy, cache policies need to be simple because they should be fast and mostly created in hardware.
+At the bottom of the hierarchy, they have more time to make decisions and good/complex policies improve performance.

 8) Can you think of a strategy operating systems could use to avoid thrashing or recover when it occurs?

+If operating systems noticed an uptick in paging and blocked or killed processes until the system is more responsive.
+If thrashing occurs they could kill processes until it stops.